postmanlabs/raml1-to-postman/README.md

 ### Convert

-Convert function converts the raml string into a postman collection.
+Convert function converts the RAML string into a postman collection.

 It requires 1 mandatory parameter:

-* `ramlString` - string in a valid raml 1.0 format.
+* `ramlString` - string in a valid RAML 1.0 format.

 #### Example
 ```javascript